Adeah Calculates The Future Market Swing Days, Swing Times Of The Day And Prices With High Probability Accuracy Days In Advance

-(MENAFN- GlobeNewsWire - Nasdaq) ATA software developed by the US-based fintech Adeah achieves success rates exceeding 70% in financial markets swing day calculations based on mathematical models
+(MENAFN- B2Press) ATA software developed by the US-based fintech Adeah achieves success rates exceeding 70% in financial markets swing day calculations based on mathematical models.

 Swing days are the days when asset price fluctuations, such as those of stocks, commodities, and currency pairs, become more pronounced or take a turn.
 When traders time the days and the hours correctly, they can capitalize on buying or selling opportunities while also reducing risk tremendously.